๐Ÿง ๐Ÿ’›

 "What is this situation like from THEIR side?"

 Not from yours.
-From theirs.
-What are he seeing, experiencing, and needing right now?
+From their side.
+What are they seeing, experiencing, and needing right now?

 Benne Hart Says: